auroranou/project_three/README.md

 + Users can log in
 + Users who are signed in can save articles to a personal list

+## Models and relationships:

++ Stations: a Mongo collection of all WMATA stations
++ Users: generated using Meteor's ```accounts-password``` package
++ Lists: arrays of articles owned by app users

 ## Technologies used:

 + Meteor.js